310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 You guys will get along superbly with the right opportunity.

-Like, look—they’ve already forgotten about the mess earlier.
+Like, look — they’ve already forgotten about the mess earlier.
 They’re having a great time now.
 {% endbubble %}

 {% bubble Shinobu %}